AIBiology/aibiology.github.io/index.md

 ## Class Demeanor and Netiquette

-Students are expected to be in class or join the class Zoom meeting on time and behave in a manner that is respectful to the instructor and to fellow students.
-For remote participants, if at all possible, please have your video on during class--it is easier for me to teach and for discussion if we can see you!
+Students are expected to be in class or join the class Zoom meeting on time and behave in a manner that is respectful to the instructors and to fellow students.
+For remote participants, if at all possible, please have your video on during class--it is easier for us to teach and for discussion if we can see you!
 Please do be aware of your surroundings and ensure that content visible on your video, or shared via screen sharing, is appropriate for class.

 Opinions held by other students should be respected in discussion, and conversations that do not contribute to the discussion should be held at minimum, if at all.

-Please use the "Raise Hand" feature of Zoom to ask a question.

 Students should be working on course content during class.

 ### Discussion Boards and Slack Channel

-The Canvas discussion boards and Slack can be used to ask for and provide help by all.
+The Canvas discussion boards and Microsoft Teams can be used to ask for and provide help by all.
 Students should be supportive and considerate of others at all times.
 Rude or inappropriate comments will be removed and the poster will be warned.

 ## University Honesty Policy